What is the difference between pelagic and demersal fish and where do they live

 Have you ever wondered what is the difference between pelagic and demersal fish?
 But then there’s also reef fish, which live in and around coral reefs.

 So what is the difference between pelagic and demersal fish?
 The difference between pelagic and demersal fish is pelagic fish live and feed in the open water column nearer to the surface (pelagic zone) away from the seabed, whereas demersal fish live and feed on the bottom (demersal zone).
-Demersal fish include sharks and tuna, whilst demersal fish include flatfish and rays.
+Pelagic fish include sharks and tuna, whilst demersal fish include flatfish and rays.

 To further understand the difference between pelagic and demersal fish, it’s best to first understand what each of these terms mean.
 To answer this question, I’m going to look at what pelagic and demersal fish are and the zones in the ocean where they live.